“`html

 What Does a Laser Technician Actually Do?

-A laser technician — also called a cosmetic laser technician or laser esthetician — uses medical-grade and aesthetic laser equipment to perform non-surgical skin and hair treatments.
+A laser technician (NO FINANCIAL AID FOR THIS PROGRAM) — also called a cosmetic laser technician or laser esthetician — uses medical-grade and aesthetic laser equipment to perform non-surgical skin and hair treatments.
 This is a hands-on clinical role with real technical depth.

 Core Treatment Areas